Dolberg scores 2, Denmark beats Wales 4-0 at Euro 2020

 Dolberg, who was given his first start of the tournament by Denmark coach Kasper Hjulmand, scored a goal in each half.
 Joakim Maehle scored the third in the 88th minute and Martin Braithwaite added the fourth in injury time.

 It was the second match in a row that Denmark scored four times, after beating Russia 4-1 to qualify for the round of 16 after losing its first two matches.
+Denmark is the first nation to score four or more goals in consecutive matches in the history of the European Championship.

 “We needed the love and support and that’s what gave us wings,” Hjulmand said of the crowd in Amsterdam.